kuzzleio/documentation-old/src/kuzzle-events/request/index.md

 **Payload:** a [Request]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request) object

-Triggered whenever a request passed authorization checks and is ready to be processed.
+Triggered whenever a request passes authorization checks and is ready to be processed.
 This event occurs before any `<controller>:before<Action>` event.

 ---